S. K. Chakravorty: Military career

 Chakravorty has been presented with three gallantry awards and two distinguished service awards.
 During his 36 years of military career, some of his more prominent assignments included General Officer Commanding (GOC) of the 28 Infantry Division of the Indian Army (J&K), Inspector General - Operations (IG-Ops), National Security Guard (NSG) and Commanding Officer (CO) of the 18th battalion of the Garhwal rifles during Kargil war.

 In 1985, he was awarded the Sena Medal (Gallantry) as Captain in the Scouts Battalion of the Garwhal Rifles for a rescue operation above 22,000 feet in Mana Sector, Jammu.
 Later, in 1993 as a Major, he was awarded the Chief Of Army Staff Commendation Card (COAS CC) for his service during Operation Ashwamedh – the only successful counter hijack operation in Amritsar that witnessed the successful rescue of all 141 hostages of the Indian Airline Boeing 737.

 As Lieutenant Colonel, in 1996 he received the Shaurya Chakra – the third highest peacetime gallantry award in India – for acts of Gallantry in Jammu and Kashmir during Operation Rakshak.

-He was awarded a second Sena Medal in 1999 (Bar to Sena) as the Commanding Officer of 18 Garwhal Rifles during Operation Vijay in Kargil (also known as the Kargil War).
+He was awarded a second Sena Medal in 1999 (Bar to Sena) as the Commanding Officer of 18 Garhwal Rifles during Operation Vijay in Kargil (also known as the Kargil War).
 His battalion that fought the war was awarded six Vir Chakras, eleven Sena Medals, and 10 Chief Of Army Staff Commendation Cards (COAS CC).
 Over twenty days, 18 Garwhal Rifles launched three attacks – two at point 5100 and one at point 4700.

 In 2011, Major General Chakravorty led Operation Ginger - a retaliatory strike against Pakistan along the Line of Control.
 The Operation was a direct response to surprise attack on an Indian army post in the Kupwara region that killed 6 soldiers.
 According to media reports, the strike resulted in at-least 13 Pakistani casualties.
 Later, in 2012, General Chakravorty received the Ati Vishist Seva Medal for distinguished service as the General Commanding Officer during Operation Rakshak for the Counter Insurgency and Counter Terrorist Operations in the Kupwara and Gurez sectors in the Kashmir region.